 - progress on the new Local Plan including stages of document preparation, correspondence with government and links to relevant meetings

 - previous consultations on the new Local Plan including responses to date

 Once 'adopted' the new Local Plan will determine how the city develops over the next 15 years and beyond, so your views are very important.
 The results of this consultation will be submitted directly to the government, ahead of an examination by a planning inspector later in the year.

 The need for a new Local Plan

-If we don't adopt an up-to-date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF without local people having a say on setting local policies.
+We're currently working towards the new Local Plan being fully compliant with the National Planning Policy Framework (NPPF) and other relevant statutes.
+If we don't adopt an up to date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF, without local people having a say on setting local policies.
 See our Local Plan frequently asked questions for further information.

-Progress on the new Local Plan
+Keep up to date with the new Local Plan

 For the latest information relating to the new Local Plan see Local Plan Working Group agendas.
 Alternatively, contact our Planning and Environmental Management Team to ask for notifications about future New Local Plan consultations.